 The major concerns in steel quality are seams and laps.
 These are longitudinal base metal discontinuities.
 “When these run perpendicular to the applied stress they can become cracks,” according to Nijakowski.

 “Welding over them could result in additional cracking.”
 Delamination and laminations are other mill style defects.
-These are failures of the composite material that causes layers to separate with significant loss of mechanical toughness.
-These are detected either through visual inspection or with the help of instruments and equipment.
+These are defects of the composite material that causes layers to separate with significant loss of mechanical toughness.
+Defects are detected either through visual inspection or with the help of instruments and equipments.

 Selecting Your Steel Fabricator